StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 ATUM is an advanced stock management plugin for WooCommerce.
 It is a must for every serious shop owner.
 The free version gives you a complete control of all your products from one page.
 Beautifully carved into the WordPress interface, the system feels familiar and very user-friendly.

-The plugin comes from Stock Management Labs, creators that have combined over 25 years of experience in inventory management.
-The team is working very closely with professional developers towards creating the complete product that will take care of all business needs.
+The ATUM plugin for WooCommerce comes from Stock Management Labs™, creators that have combined over 25 years of experience in inventory management.
+The team is working very closely with a professional team of developers since October 2016.
+The aim is to create the complete product that will take care of all business needs.

-While preparing for the development stage, the team has tested and tried several inventory management products and plugins.
-We can now say with full confidence that the complete ATUM product will be unrivalled in every category.
+In the preparation process for the development stage, the team has tested and tried the most popular WooCommerce and cloud inventory management products and plugins in the world.
+With full confidence, we believe that the complete ATUM product will be unrivalled in every category.

 = AVAILABLE FEATURES =